 Welcome to Chow with Me, where Chowhound’s executive editor Hana Asbrink shares all of the irresistible things she’s cooking, eating, reading, buying, and more.
 Today: The best Japanese potato salad for summer and beyond.

-I know the start of summer heralds hot dogs, watermelon, and potato salad; but in my mind, potato salad is something to be enjoyed year-round.
+I know the start of summer heralds hot dogs, watermelon, and potato salad and Labor Day marks the end of their seasonal heyday; but in my mind, potato salad is something to be enjoyed year-round.
 Maybe it’s because our house favorite potato salad is a Japanese potato salad whose perfect balance of creaminess, tartness, and yes, even a touch of sweetness, is so delicious, I often eat it on its own, without any meaty or grilled companions.

 The best recipe for Japanese potato salad comes from Shirley Karasawa of the now-defunct blog, Lovely Lanvin (lucky for us, she’s still very active on Instagram).
 The fashion-loving Japanese-American home cook, who splits her time between Seattle and Tokyo, has incredible taste in all things, but especially in food.
 She’s one of my trusted resources for Japanese home cooking, and her potato salad recipe doesn’t disappoint.

 “My recipe was inspired by my favorite yoshoku-ya (a Japanese restaurant that specializes in Western-influenced Japanese cuisine), Edoya in our Azabujuban neighborhood of Tokyo,” she tells me.
 “Unfortunately the owner/chef retired earlier [last] year.
 After years of eating his potato salad and lots of experimenting, I was able to recreate it a few years ago.”